James Stewart (rower): International representative rowing

 The Stewart brothers and the Australian 1998 coxless four stayed together in 1999 and raced at the World Rowing Cup III in Lucerne.
 But the bulk of champion British four also rowed on and at the 1999 World Rowing Championships in St Catharines, the Australian crew won their heat and semi final.
 In the final they met the British four of Cracknell, Pinsent, Redgrave and Ed Coode who foreshadowed what was planned for the Olympic Games and took the gold with James Stewart and the Australians winning silver.

 Dodwell, Hanson and the two Stewart brothers held their seats and their combination into the 2000 Olympic year.
 They raced at two World Rowing Cups in Europe and then at the Sydney 2000 Olympics they again came up against the same champion British four they'd met in 1998.
-The British went out the fast in the first 500m and maintained the lead thereafter.
+The British went out the fastest in the first 500m and maintained the lead thereafter.
 The Italians got into 2nd place in the second 500m and also held that spot.
 The Australians left their run till the 3rd 500m and could never recover to better than third place.
-The Australian's took bronze and Steve Redgrave's fairytale five Olympic gold medal came true.
+The Australians took bronze and Steve Redgrave's fairytale five Olympic gold medals came true.

 In the new Olympiad James Stewart didn't represent internationally at any World Championships or World Cups but he timed his 2004 Olympic selection run perfectly and for the 2004 Athens James and Geoff were seated in the engine room of the Australian men's eight at four and five with their brother Stephen stroking the crew.
 They raced well to a bronze medal.